Last Updated On:

-Before you create any content, you need to think about your objective for the video – and for your video marketing strategy.
+Before you create any content, you need to think about your objective for your social media videos – and for your video marketing strategy.

 Is it product-led, and therefore purposefully created to increase awareness and shift units?
 Are you attempting to stimulate conversation, attract followers, motivate newsletter sign-ups, compel viewers to look at your website, invite competition entrants, promote a discount code?

-Needless to say, you should ensure your video goals align with those of your business, generally.
+Needless to say, you should ensure your social media video goals align with those of your business, generally.

-Little wonder so many businesses have made video the crux of their social media strategies.
+Little wonder so many businesses have made social media videos the crux of their content strategies.

 Instead, they prefer clips that are short and sweet, entertaining but valuable.
 Many online video makers even contain slick stock footage that you can use, overlaying your logo, website and phone number.

 Whilst still cheap, DIY videos necessitate a modest investment in the form of LED lighting, external microphones and tripods.
 Although most modern smartphones are equipped with a good enough lens, you might also elect to invest in a professional video camera if the budget allows.

 3. Keep Your Social Media Videos Short

 According to a study published by the Technical University of Denmark, the global attention span has narrowed.
 While we have too many things to focus on, we are able to focus on a specific thing for only a short amount of time.

 In an interview with the Guardian, Philipp Lorenz-Spreen of Max Planck Institute for Human Development who participated in the study said, “Content is increasing in volume, which exhausts our attention and our urge for ‘newness’ causes us to collectively switch between topics more regularly.”